Analysis | Breeders’ Cup 2021: Entries, picks, odds and start times for Saturday’s races

 Pick: No. 6 Love (4-1)

-The 4-year-old daughter of Galileo has failed to hit the wire first in her last three tries but she has hit the board, her latest a second-place finish in the Grade 2 Moyglare Jewels Blandford Stakes at Curragh.
+The 4-year-old daughter of Galileo has failed to hit the wire first in her past three tries, but she has hit the board, her latest a second-place finish in the Grade 2 Moyglare Jewels Blandford Stakes at Curragh.
 She does have five Grade 1 and Grade 2 wins, including two at 1½ miles, which is one furlong longer than Saturday’s distance.
 Plus, trainer Aidan O’Brien has 13 Breeders’ Cup wins.

 Other contenders: No. 1 Going to Vegas (12-1), No. 4 Rougir (6-1), No. 7 War Like Goddess (7-2) and No. 8 Loves Only You (4-1)